John Serry Sr.: The 1940s: The golden age of radio

 Serry recorded his work "Leone Jump" as a member of the Biviano Accordion & Rhythm Sextette with Tony Mottola on guitar and Angelo Delleria on accordion for Sonora Records in 1945.
-The album includes performances of "Little Brown Jug", "Golden Wedding", "Swing Low Sweet Chariot", "That's a Plenty", and "The Jazz Me Blues". and has been preserved at the Smithsonian's National Museum of American History.
+The album includes performances of "Little Brown Jug", Serry's arrangement of "Golden Wedding", "Swing Low Sweet Chariot", "That's a Plenty", and "The Jazz Me Blues". and has been preserved at the Smithsonian's National Museum of American History.
 His composition "Fantasy in F" was completed during this decade in 1946.
 The critic Henry Doktorski has described it as a "novelty piece" and likened it to Zez Confrey's composition "Dizzy Fingers".
 In 1946 he also appeared in the "Accordion World" concert at Manhattan Center with the accordionists Angello Dellairia and Joeseph Biviano.
 Later in 1949, the accordionist Joe Biviano collaborated with the RCA Victor Accordion Orchestra to record Serry's composition "Manhattan Hop" for RCA Victor.
 He also recorded several popular songs for Victor Records as a member of the noted Charles Magnante Accordion Band in 1941 including: "Clarinete Polka", '"Halli-Hallo- Halli", "Le Secret" and "Swing Me A Polka".
 Both Magnante and Biviano were cofounders of the American Accordionists' Association several years earlier in 1938.

 By the end of the 1930s an "accordion craze" had swept the nation.
 Numerous accordion studios soon emerged within the major ethnic population centers of the East coast, as well as within the rural South and West with an estimated enrollment of over 35,000 students in 1938.
 As an educator, Serry founded and operated a music studio in Jamaica, Queens in New York City and Long Island, New York.
 Between 1945 and the late 1980s he provided instruction on accordion, piano, and organ.
 His pupils included Anthony Ettore, president of the American Accordionist's Association, Michael Torello, a composer and accordionist and Robert Davine, an accordionist and educator at the Lamont School of Music at the University of Denver as well as his son John Serry Jr. During the 1950s one of his students, Roy Appey, emerged as the first prize winner in a performance competition hosted by the American Accordionists' Association.
 In addition, Serry was invited to contribute to the annual series of Master Accordion Classes and seminars sponsored by the American Accordionists Association in New York City in August 2000.